2018 Baku fire: Police investigation

 President Ilham Aliyev visited the scene and an official investigation was ordered.
 A hotline was established to the offices of the Prosecutor General, Ministry of Interior and the Ministry of Emergency Affairs so that relatives of the patients and staff, as well as witnesses, could contact the authorities.

 Arrest and legal proceedings

-On March 3, a former patient named Mahammad Mammadov was arrested and charged with premeditated murder, multiple murders, and damaging property.
+On March 3, a former patient named Mahammad Mammadov was arrested and charged with premeditated multiple murders, and damaging property.

 It was reported that Mammadov was being treated at the centre but wished to leave.
 In a suicide attempt he set fire to his blanket, but changed his mind when the flames started to engulf him.
 He then threw off the blanket, and left the building when the fire started to spread and the wooden infrastructure of the ward caught fire.
 The arrest of Mammadov contradicted earlier reports of the fire being caused by a short circuit.
 After the arrest Mammadov was subject to psychological and psychiatric evaluations.